Kegan History, Family Crest & Coats of Arms

 The surname Kegan was first found in County Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster, where they held a family seat from very ancient times.

 Early History of the Kegan family

 This web page shows only a small excerpt of our Kegan research.
-Another 137 words (10 lines of text) covering the year 1172 is included under the topic Early Kegan History in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) covering the years 117 and 1172 are included under the topic Early Kegan History in all our PDF Extended History products and printed products wherever possible.